Impacts of climate change: the aim of developing a sustainable strategy

 Phase 4: Vulnerability assessment

-The fourth phase builds on the results of the previous phases to establish an in-depth diagnosis of territories’ vulnerability to the impacts of climate change.
+The fourth phase builds on the results of the previous phases to establish an in-depth diagnosis of territories’ vulnerability to the impact of climate change.
 This stage combines exposure scoring and sensitivity analysis data to identify the most vulnerable areas, ecosystems and uses.

 At the end of this study, decision-makers will have a clear and detailed strategy for meeting the challenges of climate change, based on 3 major axes: